Chapter 4.12

 In addition the person making the return shall give the name or names of any person or persons to whom he conveyed property during the previous year and a brief description of the property so conveyed sufficient to identify it on the tax records.

 C. Additional Information.
-The assessor may, by notice in writing to any person by whom a return has been made, require from him a further return containing additional details and more explicit particulars and upon receipt of the notice, that person shall comply fully with its requirements within thirty days.
+The assessor may, by notice in writing to any person by whom a return has been made, require from taxpayer a further return containing additional details and more explicit particulars and upon receipt of the notice, that person shall comply fully with its requirements within fourteen days.

 4.12.060 Report of property acquisition by owner.

-B. All persons, partnerships, associations, corporations, or other entities within the city and borough owning or possessing within the city and borough any trailer, boat or movable construction or logging equipment shall within fifteen days after the relocation within the city and borough or removal from the city and borough of the personal property, notify the assessor of the city and borough of the relocation or removal on forms supplied for that purpose.
+B. All persons, partnerships, associations, corporations, or other entities within the city and borough owning or possessing within the city and borough any trailers and similar structures not defined as real property under Section 4.12.010(A)(3), boat or movable construction or logging equipment shall within fifteen days after the relocation within the city and borough or removal from the city and borough of the personal property, notify the assessor of the city and borough of the relocation or removal on forms supplied for that purpose.

 C. Any person, partnership, association, corporation or other entity within the city and borough who violates any of the provisions of this section is guilty of a misdemeanor.